Driving Directions / Arrival Information

 Travel 2.9 miles to the Silver Rapids Bridge (anyone in Ely can tell you how to get to the Silver Rapids Bridge if you get turned around).
 Cross the bridge and turn right into our driveway; we adjoin the bridge … just follow the guard rail.

 The office is in the first building on your left, it is on the driveway level.
 Pulling up into our parking lot, a staff member should be available to greet your arrival.
-Keep an eye out for Guinness, our very friendly Golden Retriever.
+Keep an eye out for Sundance, our very friendly Golden Retriever.